Please don't take me to be an elitist.

 “Fire sprinkler return bend” is not as much fun as saying "goose neck," yet the two terms are synonymous for fire sprinkler systems.
 Of any of the odd or misappropriated terms in fire protection this one is the least offensive and is technically not even a misnomer.

 That being said, three sticks of pipe and a couple elbows off a pipe outlet just doesn't scream goose to me...

 The Goose Neck, also known as a fire sprinkler return bend.

 4. Everything Is Awesome... and apparently is a Fire Wall

 I enjoy working with architects.
 I do, and I'm not just saying that because my mortgage depends upon their continued blessing.

-One mandatory requirement I'm convinced is part of the architect licensing is to call any rated separation a “Fire Wall.”
+One requirement I'm convinced is part of the architect licensing is to call any rated separation a “Fire Wall.”

 Fire Barrier, Fire Partitions, Smoke Barrier?
 Nope.

 If it's not a rated wall that extends through the entire building and allows structural collapse on either side, it's probably not a Fire Wall and is more than likely a Fire Barrier.
 If it’s a separation wall in I-1 or some residential occupancies, tenant space separation, corridor walls, elevator lobbies, or egress balconies it may even only be a Fire Partition.

 3. Spelling the "E" word